 Try These Natural Remedies for Rheumatoid Arthritis

-Although medication is a great way to manage rheumatoid arthritis (RA), there are many ways you can help keep your symptoms in check with strategies that do not involve medication.
+Although medication is a great way to manage rheumatoid arthritis (RA), there are many ways you can help keep your RA symptoms in check with strategies that do not involve medication; these can be classified as natural remedies for rheumatoid arthritis.

-It’s important that you speak with your doctor so they know exactly what you are doing, as some non-medicinal strategies may actually interfere with your medication.
+It’s important that you speak with your doctor so they know exactly what you are doing, as some natural remedies for rheumatoid arthritis may actually interfere with your medication.
 It is also imperative that you do not solely rely on alternative or non-medication strategies, as these strategies are more for relief rather than treatment.

 Improve Your Diet